Application Materials & Requirements (online program)

 The application will open on September 15: apply online.
 If you’d like to learn more about the program as you work through your application, please join us for an information session.

 Our application is part of ChooseDuke, a university-wide system for applicants.
 To begin your application to Duke Nicholas School, you will need to create an account at: https://chooseduke.duke.edu/Admissions/Pages/Welcome.aspx. (*You must log out of any existing social media accounts before attempting to create a Duke social media login.)
 If you need assistance with social media account creation or logging in to ChooseDuke, you may contact our office at firstname.lastname@example.org or request help from our Applicant Help Desk at email@example.com.
 The online application system requires you to submit information in 3 sections in order to complete your application.
 The first step is to answer all required questions and to submit the application form.
 The online application and fee must be submitted before you can upload the required supplemental materials.
-Supplemental materials such as unofficial transcripts, essays, resume, and any writing samples can only be uploaded once your application and fee are submitted.
+Supplemental materials such as unofficial transcripts, essays, and resume can only be uploaded once your application and fee are submitted.

 A non-refundable application fee of $80 is required of all applicants.
 You may pay via credit card when submitting your online application.
 Peace Corps, AmeriCorps or Teach for America alumni may request an application fee waiver.
 Send a request to firstname.lastname@example.org along with an official verification document from the organization.
 Please allow 10 business days for review and decision.